-A recent study by Gartner indicates that workforce automation and artificial intelligence (AI) will be major trends in 2021.
+A recent study by Gartner indicates that workforce automation and enterprise AI will be major trends in 2021.
 AI has already been well-deployed in automating routine or highly repetitive tasks to allow employees to focus on higher-value work.
 But Gartner expects the deployment of AI and robotic process automation (RPA) technologies in the enterprise to accelerate sharply this year.

 Global RPA software revenue, for example, is forecast to grow by 20% in 2021 and continue at a double-digit pace for several years to come.
 The manufacturing sector has been leading the way on this trend, particularly areas like automotive and computer chip making.